confidex-team/confidex-tee/README.md

 ## Deploy

-You can copy and paste the `docker-compose.yml` file from this repo to see the example up and running.
+You can copy and paste the `docker-compose.yml` file from this repo to deploy to Phala Cloud, follow the [tutorial](https://docs.phala.network/phala-cloud/create-cvm/create-with-docker-compose) in the Phala Docs.